Iraqi aluminum tubes: September 2002 claims

 Bush administration officials say the quest for thousands of high-strength aluminum tubes is one of several signs that Mr. Hussein is seeking to revamp and accelerate Iraq's nuclear weapons program.
 Officials say the aluminum tubes were intended as casing for rotors in centrifuges, which are one means of producing highly enriched uranium.
 The Washington Times reported in July that Iraq sought to acquire stainless steel for centrifuges on one occasion.
 Officials say that the material sought was special aluminum tubes and that Iraq sought to acquire it over 14 months.

 A substantial part of the story was based on deliberate leaking of classified information to the Times reporters by Scooter Libby, the chief of staff of Vice President Dick Cheney.
-The story was later criticized by the New York Times ombudsman for insufficient credibility and one-sidedness.
+The ombudsman of the New York Times criticized the story after the invasion for one-sidedness and insufficient credibility.

 The same day the article appeared in the Times, top officials in the Bush administration appeared on Sunday morning talk shows: